Reading decoloniality

 We are an open-source publication and reading group that produces and disseminates international and interdisciplinary scholarship for liberation.

-Click below to register and sign up to our mailing list at the bottom of the page to be notified of our reading groups and articles on a monthly basis.
+Our next programme runs from October to December 2025.
+Click below to register and sign up to our mailing list at the bottom of the page to be notified of reading groups and articles on a monthly basis.

 The return of biological races?
 With Celso Neto